 Table 11.1-2 compares the approach-direction elevation angle listed in the MEM 3 igloo file with the valued computed by the code above.
 They are not equal; however, they do agree to within a few degrees.

+Table 11.1-2.
+MEM 3 List of Approach-Direction Elevation Angles